tonsmets/SupermarketScraper/README.md

 This is still a work in progress.

+## MANUAL
+In order to run this script you need to have some dependencies installed:
+* Python3
+* pip3 (to make installing the dependencies easier)
+* BeautifulSoup4
+* Requests
+* PyMongo

 ## TODO
 - [ ] Make main file to run the scraper and scrape all supermarkets
 - [ ] Define better project structure